Employee surveys are crucial for understanding your organization's vitality, enhancing motivation, and fostering loyalty.

 When there is low engagement, employees' insightful comments and feedback are lost.
 This could lead to ignoring important problems or possibilities for progress that would have been handled otherwise.

 Surveys provide an opportunity to engage employees and give them a sense of worth if there is a lack of engagement.
-Employees may feel their voices are irrelevant when participation is minimal, which lowers engagement and morale.
+Disengaged employees may sometimes not feel like voicing out their concern, further reducing participation.

 Making poor judgments without comprehensive input from most employees can lead to subpar outcomes and missed growth opportunities.